ibara/baseutils/README.md

 `baseutils` is built on Void Linux for glibc testing and Alpine Linux for musl-libc compatibility.

-FreeBSD, NetBSD, and DragonFly BSD testing appreciated.
+Mac OS X, FreeBSD, NetBSD, and DragonFly BSD testing appreciated.

 Testing on other operating systems appreciated as well.